maddestlabs/tstorie/README.md

 Gist Example:
 - [tstorie_rainclock.md](https://maddestlabs.github.io/tstorie?content=gist:863a4175989370857ccd67cb5492ac11&shader=crt&font=Workbench) | [Source Gist](https://gist.github.com/R3V1Z3/863a4175989370857ccd67cb5492ac11)

 The engine is built around GitHub features.
 No need to actually install Nim, or anything for that matter.
-Just create a new repo from the TStorie template, update index.md with your own content and it'll auto-compile for the web.
+Just create a new repo from the t|Storie template, update index.md with your own content and it'll auto-compile for the web.
 Enable GitHub Pages and you'll see that content served live within moments.
 GitHub Actions take care of the full compilation process.

 ## Features

 Features inherited from Nim:
 - **Cross-Platform** - Runs natively in terminals and in web browsers via WebAssembly.
-- **Minimal Filesize** - Compiled games/apps average from maybe 700KB to 1MB.
+- **Minimal Filesize** - Compiled games/apps average from maybe 200KB to 1MB.
 - **Single-file Executable** - Bundle everything into one, compact binary.

 Engine features: